This classic chicken marsala with mushrooms is an easy and delicious chicken dinner, with boneless chicken and mushrooms in a Marsala wine pan sauce.

 - 1-2 cloves garlic, finely chopped

 - 8-10 oz button or cremini mushrooms, or a mix of mushrooms, sliced

 - 1 cup chicken broth

-- 3 Tbsp heavy cream
+- 3 Tablespoons heavy cream

-- Salt and freshly ground pepper to taste
+- Salt and freshly ground pepper, to taste

-- In a heavy-bottomed skillet, heat the 3 Tbsp olive oil together with the 1 Tbsp butter over medium-high heat (or a touch higher even).
-When the butter is foaming, add the floured chicken pieces, adding only as many as will fit flat with an inch at least in between.
+- In a heavy-bottomed large skillet, heat the 3 Tbsp olive oil together with the 1 Tbsp butter over medium-high heat (or a touch higher even).
+When the butter is foaming, add the floured chicken cutlets, adding only as many as will fit flat with an inch at least in between.
 (Do in batches, if necessary).
 Cook until the underside is golden, then flip and cook the other side as well, about 3 minutes per side.
 Remove to a plate.

 - Melt the remaining 2 Tbsp butter in the pan.
 Add the shallots and a pinch of salt and cook, stirring for about 30 seconds, using a wooden spoon to scrape up any browned bits from the bottom of the pan.
 Add the garlic and cook 15 seconds more.
 Add the mushrooms and cook until all of the mushroom liquid has evaporated and the mushrooms are golden, about 3 minutes.
 Sprinkle with the flour and cook, stirring, for about 30 seconds.
 Add the Marsala.
 Allow the Marsala to boil until almost completely evaporated.

 - Once the Marsala has almost completely evaporated, add the chicken broth and cook until the mixture is reduced by half, about 3 minutes.
 Stir in the cream.
 Return the chicken to the pan and allow it to simmer with sauce to re-warm.
 Taste the sauce and add salt and freshly ground black pepper, as needed.